Asymptotics of Solutions to Silent Wave Equations: Introduction

 for $t \in I$ are Cauchy hypersurfaces.
 See \cite[Chapter 25]{hans} for a justification of all these statements about $g$.
 The induced metric on $\bar{M}_t$ is denoted by $\bar{g}_t$ and the second fundamental form $\bar{k}_t$ is given by

 where $U$ denotes the future pointing unit normal of $\bar{M}_t$ and $\nabla$ is the Levi-Civita connection of $g$.
-Note that equations of the form \eqref{tensor equation} give rise to smooth solutions given smooth initial data on a Cauchy hypersurface; for details, see \cite[Theorem 12.19]{cauchyproblem}.
+We will often omit the $t$ subscript and just write $\bar{g}$ and $\bar{k}$ for the induced metric and second fundamental form respectively, when obvious from the context.
+For equations of the form \eqref{tensor equation}, smooth initial data for $u$ and its normal derivative on a Cauchy hypersurface give rise to smooth solutions in the globally hyperbolic spacetime $(M,g)$; for details, see \cite[Theorem~12.19]{cauchyproblem}.

 The assumption that the coefficients of \eqref{pde} only depend on $t$ ensures that the equation is separable.
 Since we are only interested in the cosmological setting, assuming spatial homogeneity is standard.
 Therefore, this assumption on the coefficients of the equation is natural.